IlMusu/ColorfulEnchantmentsMod/README.md

 	<img src=https://i.imgur.com/w9iu5AT.png>
 </p>

+The glint color for enchanted books has been changed to white in order to make the colors more visible.

 ## CHANGING COLORS
 If you don't like a particular color assigned to an enchantment, you can change it with the following command:
 ```